-From the above, it is concluded that the adoption of Option A would potentially have the lower impact on the overall environment as a result of consolidation of infrastructure of a similar nature and the minimisation of impacts on current and planned land use.
-Option A is nominated as a preferred alternative for further investigation in the EIA phase.
+From the specialist studies undertaken within the Scoping 2 Phase.
+Alternative or Alternative 3 are nominated as the most preferred alternative/s in terms of all aspects considered, as these alternatives would result in impacts of least significance impacts on both the social and biophysical environments.
+The alternative alignments have a lower impact on the overall environment as a result of consolidation of infrastructure of a similar nature and the minimisation of impacts on current and planned land use.
+Therefore, both Alternative 2 and Alternative 3 are nominated for further investigation in the EIA Phase.